USCbiostats/BinaryDosage/README.md

 information.
 In this example we are assuming two separate groups of subjects were imputed separately to the same reference panel.

-To merge files call the <span style="font-family:Courier">bdmerge</span>
+To merge files, the user calls the
-function and pass the names of the files to merge and a file name for the merged data set.
+<span style="font-family:Courier">bdmerge</span> function and passes the
+names of the files to merge along with a file name for the merged data set.
 Other options exist for bdmerge and can be found in the help files and the vignette “mergingfiles”

-The following code merges the binary files created earlier into two files, one for the VCF files, and one for the GEN files.
+The following code first merges the binary files bdfile1a and bdfile1b created from the VCF files into a single file, mergedbd1, and then does the analogous action for the binary dosage files created from the GEN files.

 ``` r
 bdmerge(mergefiles = mergebd1, bdfiles = c(bdfile1a, bdfile1b))